BOOST-STAR-Experts/Internship-Daily-Task-Tracker/README.md

      git push origin main
      ```

 Now you've successfully updated your daily tasks!
-Repeat steps 3-6 for each day.
+Repeat these steps for each day.